rockswe/K8s-PodConfigMapController/README.md

 # PodConfigMapController

-The PodConfigMapController project is a k8s controller that dynamically generates and manages ConfigMaps based on the metadata of running Pods.
+PodConfigMapController is a k8s controller that dynamically generates and manages ConfigMaps based on the metadata of running Pods.
 Its behavior is configured through a Custom Resource Definition (CRD) called `PodConfigMapConfig`, allowing users to specify which Pods to target and what information to include in the generated ConfigMaps.

 This controller helps in scenarios where you need Pod-specific information to be available as a ConfigMap, for example, to be consumed by other applications, monitoring systems, or for easier debugging and visibility into Pod metadata.